johnnyji/jekyll_blog/_posts/2015-08-26-handing-async-actions-in-reflux.markdown

 });

 PostActions.loadPosts.listen(function() {
-  // PostCaller will call our API for posts and return a promise, so we're basically resolving a promise based on the outcome of the promise returned by the PostCaller.
+  // We will call our API for posts and return a promise, and based on the outcome of that promise, we either complete or fail the action.

-  PostCaller.loadPosts
+  ApiCaller.sendAjaxRequest({
+    url: '/api/posts',
+    method: 'GET'
+  })
   .then(this.completed)
   .catch(this.failed);

   // Your AJAX calls should be moved into it's own seperate API Util class, which I'll demonstrate later.
 });